2005

 2005 was designated as the International Year for Sport and Physical Education and the International Year of Microcredit.
 The beginning of 2005 also marked the end of the International Decade of the World's Indigenous People (1995–2005).

-Population
+World population

 The world population on January 1, 2005, was estimated to be 6.545 billion people and increased to 6.629 billion people by January 1, 2006.
 An estimated 137.2 million births and 53.4 million deaths took place in 2005.
 The average global life expectancy was 68.1 years, an increase of 0.4 years from 2004.
 The estimated number of global refugees decreased from 9.54 million to its lowest in 25 years, 8.39 million refugees, by the end of the year.
 Afghanistan was the largest source of refugees with approximately 1.9 million people.